 With more than 200 Revolutionary War battles and skirmishes having taken place in South Carolina, it would be difficult to visit every historical marker and battlefield in the state.
 For most visitors, taking in the primary sites is a more reasonable endeavor.
-Here are 10 Revolutionary War venues in South Carolina everyone should see.

 This site offers visitors a two-for-one Revolutionary War experience.
 The Battle of Sullivan's Island was fought here on June 28, 1776 when defenders of partially completed Fort Sullivan under Col. William Moultrie defeated a British naval squadron, whose cannon balls could not damage the soft, palmetto-log walls of the fort.
 An amphibious landing by British troops also was repelled, prompting the British to withdraw and not return until 1780 when the second Siege of Charleston captured the city.
 The fort, as now constructed, was completed in 1809.
 Its interior has been restored to reflect American seacoast defenses from the Revolutionary War through World War II.
 Located near the fort is a National Park visitor center and an "African Passages" exhibit recounting the role Sullivan's Island played in the slave trade.